Tada Never Falls in Love: Characters

-A handsome young man with blonde hair.
-He is a descendant of French nobility.
-He has been in contact with Teresa since they were children.
+Charles is a descendant of French nobility who has been in contact with Teresa since they were children.
 In Episode 6, he is revealed to be Teresa's fiancé, a fact unknown to everyone except Teresa, Alec and Charles himself.
-He is introduced to the Photography Club members as Teresa's childhood friend and gets in good terms with everyone by hitting right at their sweet spots.
+Charles is introduced to the Photography Club members as Teresa's childhood friend and gets in good terms with everyone by hitting right at their sweet spots.
 He is destined to become Grand Duke of Luxemburg by marrying Teresa.
-Presently, he is a university student and also manages certain companies.
-During a discussion with Mitsuyoshi and Kaoru, he admits to have fallen in love once while gazing at Teresa.
+At present time, he is a university student and also manages certain companies.
+During a discussion with Mitsuyoshi and Kaoru, Charles admits to have fallen in love once while gazing at Teresa.